History of The Aggieland

 In the 50s and 60s, the Aggieland saw Texas A&M College become Texas A&M University.
 African Americans, Hispanics and women marched across campus in step with their fellow Aggies, and the Aggieland paid tribute to young President Kennedy.

-When James Creel served as 1969 Aggieland editor, Gen. James Earl Rudder occupied the A&M president’s office.
+When James Creel served as the 1969 editor, Gen. James Earl Rudder occupied the A&M president’s office.

 At that time, Creel said, the biggest challenge facing the University was making the transition from an all-military school to one that embraced civilian students.

-As editor of the Aggieland, Creel faced a different challenge: putting together a 500-page book without the benefit of journalism experience.
+As editor in chief, Creel faced a different challenge: putting together a 500-page book without the benefit of journalism experience.
 Creel pursued a degree in accounting.

 But, he said, the job had its rewards.